EU Omnibus Package: 10 things you should know about the proposed changes to key sustainability legislation

 11 min read

 The European Commission published an "Omnibus" package of proposed changes on 26 February, marking the start of a process that could result in significant changes to key EU laws on sustainability reporting, diligence and trade.
-Three distinct legislative proposals would make changes to the Corporate Sustainability Reporting Directive (CSRD), Corporate Sustainability Due Diligence Directive (CSDDD) and Carbon Border Adjustment Mechanism (CBAM).
-In addition, the Commission has published (for public consultation) a draft proposal for amendments to delegated acts made under the EU Taxonomy Regulation.
+Three distinct legislative proposals introduce changes to the Corporate Sustainability Reporting Directive (CSRD), Corporate Sustainability Due Diligence Directive (CSDDD) and Carbon Border Adjustment Mechanism (CBAM).
+One of these proposals, the "stop-the-clock" directive, was adopted on 14 April 2025, amending the CSRD and CSDDD timelines.
+In addition, the Commission has collected feedback on a draft proposal for amendments to delegated acts made under the EU Taxonomy Regulation, and the adoption is planned for second quarter of 2025.
 The Commission also intends to propose amendments to the delegated regulation which established the first set of European sustainability reporting standards (ESRS).

-The timing of these proposals is critical, with many companies in the ‘second wave’ of implementation of the CSRD already preparing to report.
-Understanding how the proposals (and uncertainty about the final position) may impact current implementation planning will be a key focus for companies across all sectors.
+The timing of these proposals is critical, and understanding how they may impact current implementation planning will be a key focus for companies across all sectors.

 Here are 10 things you should know:

-The Commission's proposed changes will need to go through the EU's legislative process with scrutiny and approval of the European Parliament and Council.
-There are early strong indications that the process will be fast-tracked, but even that could take several months and the final result may look very different.
+The Commission's proposed substantive changes will need to go through the EU's legislative process with scrutiny and approval of the European Parliament and Council.
+That process has started and is not expected to be completed before the end of this year.

 Companies will need to take a strategic view now on application to adapt proactively not reactively, bearing in mind the uncertainty of the legislative process, and companies' expected obligations under other European Green Deal regulations such as the EU Forced Labour Regulation (EUFLR),1 EU Deforestation Regulation (EUDR),2 EU Ecodesign for Sustainable Products Regulation,3 and EU Batteries Regulation4.